Calling small and sharp in the bush.

 I also found a black-faced bunting in Katakura Castle Ruins Park.
 A male was walking on the ground for foraging.
 It was near the path of people, but he was a little relaxed, probably because of the trees in between.

-Introducing a video of the Black-faced Bunting.
+Introducing a picture of Black-faced Bunting.